KayJay7/copier/README.md

 ```

 > [!WARNING]
-> **DID YOU skip the previous warning?** Make sure you didn't skip it, as this might cause you to remove permissions from your own files!
+> **DID YOU skip the previous warning?** Make sure you didn't skip it, as this might cause you to lose access to your own files!

 Example of a full config file, take your time to read it and understand what it means:
 ```yml